 Clydesdale Bank has no material operations outside the UK.
-The Issuer does not hold a UK banking licence.
-The only non UK registered entities of the Group is a trustee company that is part of the Group's securitisation vehicles.
-Clydesdale Bank is an "authorised person" under the Financial Services and Market Act 2000 and is regulated by the PRA and FCA.
+The Issuer does not currently hold a UK banking licence.
+Clydesdale Bank is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority, Financial Services Register No 121873.